Sjisjka

-Sjisjka, (Swedish) also spelt Sjiska or Šišká (North Sami), is a locality in Kiruna Municipality, Sweden.
+Sjisjka, (Swedish) also spelt Sjiska or Šišká (North Sami), is a locality in Gällivare Municipality, Sweden.
 It has a railway station on the Iron Ore Line 20 km south of Kiruna, between Kalixforsbron and Kaitum.
 The hamlet has eight buildings.

 Nature reserve

 Taking the train to Sjisjka is the only way to enter the Kaitum Fjällurskog Nature Reserve apart from hiking or skiing.
 A footpath leads west from Sjisjka to Tjåurek and from there one can go on to Nikkaluokta, Laukkuluspa, Holmajärvi, Liettik or to Kaitum, which is slightly south of Sjisjka at the railway.
 There is no road to the railway station or the village.
 The nearest roads are in Kaitum and Kalixforsbron, each about 10 km away.
 About 11 km west of Sjisjka railway stop is the Sjisjka-ape mire (also spelt Šiškká-ahpi).
 A hill with the same name as the railway stop is situated between the mire and the railway station.